Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Where does most household plastic actually come from?

 Food and drink packaging.
-The 2022 Big Plastic Count found it accounted for 83% of the plastic items thrown away by the average UK household each week.
+The 2024 Big Plastic Count found it accounted for 81% of the plastic items thrown away by the average UK household each week, broadly consistent with the 83% recorded in the first count in 2022.
 That’s why the food aisle is the biggest remaining opportunity once you’ve tackled cleaning and beauty.
 Much of it is harder to change, because so much of it is supermarket decision rather than consumer decision, but loose produce, carton over bottle, and glass over plastic all count.

 Are zero waste swaps more expensive?